 - Applications submitted directly by a candidate or their home institution will not be accepted.

 - Scholarships cannot be deferred and are not renewable.

 - Priority will be given to candidates who have not previously studied in Canada under a Government of Canada scholarship.

-- Sholarships are not taxable for either the institution or the student.
+- Scholarships are not taxable for either the institution or the scholarship recipient.

 Arrival in Canada

-he deadline for students will vary with each Canadian institution.
-Canadian institutions are advised to establish an earlier deadline with students and their home institutions to ensure timely receipt of supporting documents.
+Canadian institutions are advised to establish an earlier deadline with candidates and their home institutions to ensure timely receipt of supporting documents.

 Deadline for Canadian institutions

 The deadline for Canadian institutions to submit online applications on behalf of candidates is 11:59 p.m.
 EDT, April 30, 2015.